 Steel Roofing – Pros & Cons

 PROS – Steel is the most recycled material on the planet, making it an incredibly green building material to work with.
 When compared to other metals, steel is also the least expensive.
-While also being a commodity, steel is often priced at a much lower rate than Aluminum, Zinc or Copper.
+While also being a commodity, steel is often priced at a much lower rate than Aluminium, Zinc or Copper.
 This makes steel both affordable and available at a greater amount than the other metals in this list.

 There are (3) primary types of Steel Roofing: Galvanized, Galvalume, and Weathering Steel.